 MODERN OLYMPIC SPRINTING, as epitomized by Usain Bolt, is a very different proposition from what it was in the early 20th century.
 In those days it was raw talent rather then technique that made winners, whereas today natural ability is augmented with science, biology, nutrition, psychology and vastly improved equipment.
-While this has lead to the excitement of more world records being broken, it has simultaneously killed the individualism that once characterized some of the sports early craftsmen.
+While this has lead to the excitement of more world records being broken, it has simultaneously killed the individualism that once characterized some of history's early craftsmen.
 The 1932 double Olympic champion, African American Eddie Tolan, was a case in point.
 Nicknamed the "Midnight Express," he was five-foot-seven, with centre-parted Afro hair and circular spectacles that he wore strapped to his head while running.
 He also liked to chew gum while he sprinted, in sync with each step, which he claimed relieved stress and improved his acceleration.

 In early 20th century America, the backdrop against which African American sprinters competed was that of a divided country.
 The "Jim Crow" laws enacted between 1876 and 1965 mandated the segregation of black from white across public institutions, services and employment, predominantly in the Southern states, but across the North also.
-Black sportspeople were banned from competing in the major leagues, and all blacks were prohibited from entering restaurants, bars, clubs, hotels and other facilities.
+African American sportspeople were banned from competing in the major leagues, and all blacks were prohibited from entering restaurants, bars, clubs, hotels and other facilities.

 It was within this highly charged atmosphere that Eulace Peacock was born on August 27, 1914 in Dothan, Alabama.
 His background, upbringing and sporting trajectory were very similar to that of his rival Jesse Owens, who was also born in Alabama, only a year earlier than Peacock.
 Both sets of parents were sharecroppers who migrated north around the same time, as part of the Great Migration, when 1.5 million African Americans left the segregated South.
 The Peacocks settled in Union, New Jersey.
 Eulace attended the local high school, where he excelled as an athlete.
 He was a gifted long jumper, footballer and pentathlete, for which he became six times National Champion.
 At the age of 19, he set a New Jersey long jump record of 7.42 meters, which would stand for the next 40 years.

-Meanwhile, over at the National Interscholastic Championships held at Stagg Field, Chicago, Jesse Owens, competing for East Tech High School, went one better, setting new world records in the sprints and the long jump.
+Meanwhile, over at the National Interscholastic Championships held at Stagg Field, Chicago, Jesse Owens, competing for East Tech High School, went one better, making history by setting new world records in the sprints and the long jump.
 Despite the fact that he and Eulace Peacock had yet to meet, their rivalry had already begun.

 The two athletes had very contrasting sprinting styles.
 Owens was a "floater" — fleet-footed, with a very upright, almost regal posture and an elegant smoothness across the surface, as if he was running on feathers.
 Peacock meanwhile, ran as if he was being propelled from behind by a hot blast.
 His technique relied on strength, power and the channelling of energy through the piston-like kinetics of his arms and shoulders.
 His style was the more modern of the two runners.
 He was more muscular than Owens, especially in the legs, more like sprinters are built today.
 But although Peacock was the more physical sprinter, Owens was the better stylist — arguably the best the sport has ever seen — and modern sprinting has lost something now that it is all about hard charging muscle.
 These days, everyone runs the same.
 They are fast, but kinetically less beautiful.

 In competition, Eulace Peacock drew first blood on August 6 at a track meet in Oslo, Norway.
 Aged 19 he equalled the 100-metre world record of 10.3 seconds.
 This was faster than Jesse Owens had ever run the distance.
 For a time at least, Peacock was hailed "the world's fastest human."
 But the focus didn't stay on him for long, because on May 25, 1935 Owens hit world-beating form once again at the Big Ten Championships at Ann Arbor, Michigan.
-He broke three world records (for the 220-yard dash, the 220-yard hurdles and the long jump) and equalled another (the 100-yard dash), all in the space of an incredible 45 minutes.
+He made history, breaking three world records (for the 220-yard dash, the 220-yard hurdles and the long jump) and equalled another (the 100-yard dash), all in the space of an incredible 45 minutes.
 Peacock's hopes of being number one had taken a major blow.
 Owens was not just good, he was world class, and his collective performances were consistently outstanding.
-With Owens confidence sky high he went on to beat his rival in their next three track meetings that year.
+With Owens confidence sky high he went on to beat his rival in their next three important track meetings that year.
 To all concerned, Owens was unbeatable.